yeicor-docker/colmap-openmvs/README.md

 A robust, production-ready photogrammetry pipeline combining [COLMAP](https://github.com/colmap/colmap) and [OpenMVS](https://github.com/cdcseacave/openMVS), containerized for reproducibility and ease of use.
 Supports both CPU-only and CUDA-accelerated environments: run the full pipeline on any machine, or leverage GPU acceleration for faster processing when available.

+If you just want an easy-to-use cross-platform app, see [colmap-openmvs-app](https://github.com/yeicor/colmap-openmvs-app/).

 ## Features

 - **End-to-End Photogrammetry**: From unordered images to textured 3D meshes, fully automated.